SFBB/wathcing_log_parser/README.md

 It deploys multi-threading to speed up the parsing process and uses caching to avoid re-parsing the same logs.

+Right now, it only mainly supports parsing finished / unfinished of the watching.

 ## How to use

 ### General